shubhamchdhary/TileClipper/README.md

 # TileClipper
 ## Introduction
-This repository contains codes/artifacts for the paper "TileClipper: Lightweight Selection of Regions of Interest from Videos forTraffic Surveillance".
+This repository contains codes/artifacts for the paper "TileClipper: Lightweight Selection of Regions of Interest from Videos for Traffic Surveillance".
 TileClipper is a system that utilizes tile sampling to substantially reduce bandwidth consumption by selecting spatial regions (tiles) of interest for further analysis at the server.
 ![Before Tile Pruning](assets/UnremovedTileFrameSnip.png) | ![After Tile Pruning](assets/tileRemovedFrameSnip1.png)
 :--:| :--:
 **Before Tile Pruning**| **After Tile Pruning**